Cray-HPE/csm-hotfixes/casmrel-651-weave-mtu-hotfix/README.md

    `kubectl -n kube-system rollout status ds weave-net`

-1. Perform section "Shut Down and Power Off the Management Kubernetes Cluster" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.
+1. Perform sections "Shut Down and Power Off the Management Kubernetes Cluster", "Power Off the External Lustre File System", and "Power On and Start the Management Kubernetes Cluster" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.

-1. Skip section "Power Off the External Lustre File System" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.

-1. Perform section "Power On and Start the Management Kubernetes Cluster" in *HPE Cray EX Hardware Management Administration Guide 1.4 S-8015*.

 1. Run the following test **on all master and worker NCNs** to check the spire-agent services on the NCNs